christianskovly/christianskovly/README.md

 - 👋 Hi, I’m @christianskovly
 - 👀 I’m interested in ...
 UX/UI + App development, blockchain, Raspi/Arduino development
 - 🌱 I’m currently learning ...
 Javascript, Node.JS, CSS, HTML + REACT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... microchain development, model rocket hardware/software
 - 📫 How to reach me ...

 <!---
 christianskovly/christianskovly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.